yawlhead91/build-tools/README.md

 #### Running builds for local development

-By default, the `build` command assumes a "production" build, will run tests (if applicable) and does not watch your files as you edit them.
+By default, the `build` command assumes a "production" build, will run production tests (if specified in your bt-config.js file) and does not watch your files as you edit them.
 If you want your files to be "watched" and built on the fly as you edit them, pass the `local` option when running the terminal command like this:

 ```
 bt build local
 ```

-And of course you can pass the same arguments with the call to customize:
+And of course you can pass the same [build arguments](#build-options) as mentioned above:

 ```
 bt build local --port=6500 --staticDir=./build